ganap/swasth-clinicans-helpApp/src/pages/topics/using-chart-notes.md

 ---
 Chart notes allows you to add any information related to the client.
 You can add an appointment points, comments about the client, medical status of the client, Medication History etc.

-The chart notes are present in the Client >> Notes & Billing tab at the top.
+The chart notes are present in the Client >> Notes & Billing >> Notes after the Admin note.

 To add a Chart note: